the enchanting tale of dB measurement new must-read blog article form DECIBEL

 Finally, is every 10 dB twice as loud?

-Technically, every increase of 10 dB represents a tenfold increase in sound intensity, but perceptually, it is heard as roughly twice as loud to the human ear.
+Technically, every increase of 10 dB represents a tenfold increase in sound intensity, but perceptually, it is heard roughly twice as loud to the human ear.

 Decibels have changed our understanding of sound.
 They did so from their birth to their practical uses.
 Let the wonder of dB guide us.
 It will as we explore and embrace the mysteries and beauty in our sonic world.
 So, let the magic of dB measurement ignite your curiosity.
 It invites you to listen, learn, and soak in the symphony of sound.